My eyes have seen your salvation

 This is the most important experience we can have in our entire life.
 There were no other goals in life for Simeon after he saw the Savior.
 His goal in life was achieved.
 Does the recognition of God's salvation also have the same value for us?
 Today I would like to encourage all of us never to take our eyes off God's salvation and always to keep our (spiritual) gaze on Jesus Christ.

-"If you have been raised with Christ, seek what is above, where Christ is, seated at the right hand of God.
-Think about what is above, not about what is on earth!
-For you are dead, and your life is hidden with Christ in God.
-When Christ, who is your life, is revealed, then you also will be revealed with him in glory" (Colossians 3,1-4).
+"Therefore, since you have been raised with Christ, set your minds on things above, where Christ is, seated at the right hand of God.
+Set your minds on things above, not on earthly things.
+For you have died, and your life is now hidden with Christ in God.
+When Christ, who is your life, appears, then you also will appear with him in glory."
+(Kolosser 3,1-4).

 Paul exhorts not to look at what is on earth but at Christ.
 Nothing on this earth should distract us from God's salvation.
 Everything that is good for us comes from above and not from this earth:

-"Do not be mistaken, my beloved brothers!
-Every good gift and every perfect gift comes down from above, from the Father of lights, in whom there is no change, nor the shadow of change" (James 1,16-17).
+“Do not be deceived, my beloved brothers!
+Every good and perfect gift is from above, coming down from the Father of the heavenly lights, with whom there is no variation or shadow of change.”
+(Jakobus 1,16-17).

 Our eyes have recognized the salvation of God and we should no longer remove our gaze from this salvation, always look upwards.
 But what does all of this mean in our daily lives?
 We are all always in difficult situations, trials, illnesses, etc. How is it possible to look at Jesus even with such large distractions?
 Paul gives us the answer:

-“Rejoice in the Lord always!
-Again I want to say: Rejoice!
-Your gentleness shall be known to all people; the Lord is near.
-Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus" (Philippians 4,4-7).
+“Rejoice in the Lord always.
+Again I will say, rejoice!
+Let your gentleness be evident to all, for the Lord is near.
+Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+(Philipper 4,4-7).

 Here God promises us a divine peace and tranquility "that surpasses all understanding."
 So we are to bring our concerns and needs before the throne of God.
 However, have you noticed how our prayers are being answered?!
 Does it mean: "and God will solve all our concerns and problems and get rid of them"?
 No, there is no promise here that God will solve or remove all of our problems.
 The promise is: "And the peace of God, which surpasses all minds, will keep your hearts and your thoughts in Christ Jesus".